Frequently Asked Questions

 My paper was accepted and scheduled; can I still edit the title or the abstract?

-Minor edits may be made through February 23, 2018.
+Minor edits may be made at aag.secure-abstracts.com through the editing deadline posted on the call for submissions .
 If you change the subject material of your abstract, you may alienate your session organizer and potential session attendees who have selected to attend your talk based on the original content.

 Why was my session scheduled at the same time as other sessions on similar topics?
 Can't this be avoided?